 – Water temperature is similar to the rest of the dive sites in Cape Verde: 19ºC-25ºC.
 We were diving in Buracona twice, the water temperatures were: 22ºC/71.6ºF (June) and 23ºC/73.4ºF (July).

 – Buracona dive is a cave diving and the divers will spend most of the diving time inside a cave.
 Following is an image of Buracona’s cave map.
-The cave has two level entries – separated by huge rock – the top entrance is about 15 meter deep, while the deepest entry is 28 meter.
+The cave has two level entries – separated by huge rock – the top entrance is about 15 meters deep, while the deepest entry is 28 meter.

 – No boat diving.
 We were driving to the area, it took 30 to 40 minutes drive from Santa Maria.

-– Be prepare for rocky landscape to enter the dive site (see the video).
+– Be prepare for a rocky landscape to enter the dive site (see the video).
 Difficult entrance due to choppy and currents, giant stride entry to enter the dive site.

-– The best time to dive is during sunny day without clouds to ensure the sun rays enter the hole.
+– The best time to dive is during the sunny day without clouds to ensure the sun rays enter the hole.

 – Bring or rent underwater torch as it is pitch dark inside of the cave.